dvalenciar/td3_critic_analysis/README.md

-# td3_critic_analysis
+# TD3 Critic Analysis

-analysis of using different configurations of Critics to improve TD3.
+Analysis of using different configurations of Critics to improve TD3.